secretuniversity/logmein-vuejs-box/app/tutorial/guide.md

 Using cryptography at the contract level can be complex, and it’s easy to have vulnerabilities if you don’t fully understand the cryptography.
 Alas, this contract is not suitable for production-level use.
 Our goal is to demonstrate concepts and help you learn new things to develop your own production-level dapps.
 We’ll discuss some of the issues later in the lesson.
 Perhaps you could find ways to solve these issues and create an actual user-facing login dapp?

-You can work through this Secret box using either Gitpod or your local environment.
-If you prefer to use your local environment, you can follow the “Getting Started” steps in the [README of this repo](https://github.com/secretuniversity/logmein-vuejs-box/blob/main/README.md) to set everything up.
+This SecretBox is meant to be completed on your local environment.
+You can follow the “Getting Started” steps in the [README of this repo](https://github.com/secretuniversity/logmein-vuejs-box/blob/main/README.md) to set everything up.
+Gitpod is not supported for this box, but we have the gitpod.yml file which is meant to set up your environment on Gitpod, if you wish to try doing this on Gitpod.

 ## Prerequisites